 Gauteng is the most densely populated province in South Africa.
-It houses more than nine million of the country's people (Mid-Year Population Estimates, 2006).
+It houses more than 9.6 million of the country's people (Mid-Year Population Estimates, 2007).
 The level of urbanisation is 97%.

 The province houses some of the most important educational and health centres in the country.
-Pretoria boasts the largest residential university in South Africa, the University of Pretoria, and what is believed to be the largest correspondence university in the world, the University of South Africa.
+Pretoria boasts the largest residential university in South Africa, the University of Pretoria, and what is believed to be the largest correspondence university in the world, Unisa.

 In addition, Gauteng is home to leading research institutions such as the Council for Scientific and Industrial Research, the Agricultural Research Council, Onderstepoort Veterinary Institute and various universities.
-More than 60% of South Africa's research and development takes place in Gauteng.
+More than 60% of South Africa's research and development (R&D) takes place in Gauteng.

-According to the 2001 Census findings, only 8,4% of adults in the province has no formal education.
+According to the 2001 Census findings, only 8,4% of adults in the province have no formal education.